Difference between Cyclohexanone and Cyclohexanone

 1. Structure and Naming Rules

-The structure of cyclohexanone consists of a six-membered ring with a ketone group (-CO-), the chemical formula of which is C6H10O.
+The structure of cyclohexanone consists of a six-membered ring with a ketone group (-CO-), the molecular formula of which is C6H10O.
 According to IUPAC nomenclature, the position of the ketone group determines the name.
-The structure of cyclohexanone is similar to that of cyclohexanone, but its ketone group replaces a hydrogen atom, and the chemical formula is C6H11O2.
-This subtle structural difference leads to the difference in naming rules between the two.
+Pretty interesting, huh?.
+The structure of cyclohexanone is similar to that of cyclohexanone, however its ketone group replaces a hydrogen atom, and the molecular formula is C6H11O

-2. physical and chemical properties
+2. physical and chemical characteristics

 4. summary